eli-eric/ELI-panda/README.md

 ELI oPerations And maiNtenance DAtabase

-The project has three main sections: database - database(s) where we store ELI-PANDA data backend - API Gateway(Fastapi - python) to access the database - for now it is one REST API but in latest production version it will have microservices architecture frontend - GUI to acces our data written in React using Nextjs framework
+The project has three main sections:

+database - database(s) where we store ELI-PANDA data

+backend - API Gateway(FastAPI - python) to access the database - for now it is one REST API but in latest production version it will have microservices architecture

+frontend - GUI to acces our data written in React using Nextjs framework

 # database
 Here is everything about the databases.
 For now we are using one PostgreSQL database.
 Please use PostgreSQL version 14.

 DB chnages